-M Must be completed with a minimum GPA of 2.5
+Must be completed with a minimum GPA of 2.5

-В 10 201 Human Anatomy & Physiology I: SC1 4
+BIO 201 Human Anatomy and Physiology I: SC1 4

-В 10 202 Human Anatomy & Physiology II: SC1 4
+BIO 202 Human Anatomy and Physiology II: SC1 4

-В 10 204 Microbiology: SC1 4
+BIO 204 Microbiology: SC1 4

-Ε NG 121 English Composition I: CO1 3
+ENG 121 English Composition I: CO1 3

-Ρ SY 235 Human Growth & Development: SS3 3
+Human Growth and Development: SS3 3

-'

-Must be completed prior to entry with a minimum grade of C BIO 216 Human Pathophysiology HPR 108 Nutrition 1 MAT 103 Math for Clinical Calculations 3 NUR 189 Transition from LPN to ADN (Taken only after acceptance)
+Must be co mpleted prior to entry with a minimum grade of C

+Pathophysiology 4

+HPR 108 Nutrition 1

+MAT 103 Math for Clinical Calculations 3

+NUR 189 Transition from LPN to AD 4

+(Taken only after acceptance)

-Other requirements are the same as the Registered Nurse Associate of Applied Science Degree with the PN exit option.
+Other requirements are the same as the student desiring the Track 1

+other requirements are the same as the student desiring the Track 1 program.
 Details on the nursing programs can be found on the PPCC website under nursing.